We continue to provide our services online to help you stay healthy and on track during this difficult time.

 - Make sure you have a clear, quiet space with good internet connection to carry out the appointment.

-At this time, appointments are FREE for all NHS Staff.
-If you are not NHS staff or new to PhysioSpace, we have significantly reduced our fee to £25.00 for the initial appointment and £20.00 for subsequent sessions.
+If you are new to PhysioSpace, we have significantly reduced our fee to £30.00 for the initial appointment and £25.00 for subsequent sessions.
 Please be sure to choose the appropriate booking online or tell when booking over the phone.

 Payments are taken via our secure online system, iZettle.
 If you book via phone or online, you will be sent an email before your appointment with a link to pay securely by card online.

 Despite the disruption and unprecedented circumstances we are facing, people are still in pain and getting injuries.
-Cardiff and Vale UHB NHS MSK services have understandably been considerably scaled back, allowing MSK Physios to be redeployed to other areas within the Physiotherapy service to assist with the Covid-19 response.
+NHS MSK services have understandably been considerably scaled back, allowing NHS Physios to be redeployed to other areas within the Physiotherapy service to assist with the Covid-19 response.
 In addition to this GP appointments have to be prioritised with the majority of appointments also being conducted online.

 So, we want to make sure we are still here to help you when you need us.
 We believe we still have a very important role to play in keeping people active, moving and healthy.
 We want to help make sure that our invaluable key workers are still able to do their work.
 By being able to provide tailored, individualised and realtime support, education and advice, we can help ease tour pain and with recovery from your injury, albeit in a slightly modified way.